Dispersive and star ordering of sample extremes from dependent random variables following the proportional odds model: Introduction

-In case of PO model, some authors, e.g. Kundu and Nanda \cite{kundu1}, Kundu et al. \cite{kundu2}, Nanda and Das \cite{nanda} have investigated stochastic comparison of systems in the sense of magnitude orders.
+In case of PO model, some authors, e.g. \cite{kundu1}, \cite{kundu2}, \cite{panja}, \cite{nanda} have investigated stochastic comparison of this family of distributions and sample extreme in the sense of magnitude orders.
 To the best of our knowledge, there is no related study on the variability of extreme order statistics arising from independent or dependent r.v.'s following the PO model.
-Motivated by this, in this paper we develop the dispersive and the star ordering for comparing the minimums and the maximums of dependent samples following the PO model.
+Motivated by this, in this paper, we develop the dispersive and the star ordering for comparing the minimums and the maximums of dependent samples following the PO model.
 The organization of the rest of the paper is as follows.
-In Section 2, we briefly recalls definitions of variability orders.
-Section 3 investigates comparisons of minimum order statistics from dependent samples following the PO model, in terms of the dispersive order and the star order.
-Section 4 investigates the same in case of maximum order statistics.
-Section 5 presents some examples to illustrate the main results of the paper.
-In Section 6, we make concluding remarks.
+In Section 2, we consider comparisons of minimum order statistics from dependent samples following the PO model in terms of the dispersive order and the star order.
+Section 3 investigates the comparison of maximum order statistics in terms of dispersive and star orders.
+In Section 4, some examples are provided to illustrate the main results of the paper.
+In Section 5, we make concluding remarks.